 Board of Directors/Leadership

-Jesse Pope, Executive Director Jesse came to Grandfather in 2002 as a wildlife keeper and backcountry ranger.
-In 2004, his extraordinary knowledge and friendly demeanor led management to ask him to develop a Naturalist program for Grandfather Mountain.
+Jesse came to Grandfather in 2002 as a wildlife keeper and backcountry ranger.
+In 2004, his extraordinary knowledge and friendly demeanor led management to ask him to develop a naturalist program for Grandfather Mountain.
 He quickly took the program from the seed of an idea to the experience that visitors tell us adds the most value to a visit.
-In 2015, Pope was named Executive Director of the Grandfather Mountain Stewardship Foundation.
+In 2015, Pope was named executive director of the Grandfather Mountain Stewardship Foundation.